-- Brain cancer survival is highest for people diagnosed aged under 40 years old.
+- Brain cancer survival in England is highest for people diagnosed aged under 40 years old (2009-2013).

-- 6 in 10 people diagnosed aged 15-39 survive their disease for five years or more, compared with less than 1 in 100 people diagnosed aged 80 and over.
+- Around 6 in 10 people in England diagnosed with brain cancer aged 15-39 survive their disease for five years or more, compared with only 1 in 100 people diagnosed aged 80 and over (2009-2013).